fullykubed/SCRAnalyzer/README.md

 (2) The file will contain summary statistics about the input data underneath a header specifying the summary statistics generated.
 If processing multiple files, each TCID will have a unique row.

+(3) The program can be run multiple times and point to the same output files.
+New data will be appended to the old output data.
+If output data with a particular TCID already exists, the program will throw an error to ensure that the old TCID data is NOT overwritten.